 |Typical hidden Japanese defensive artillery on Peleliu|

 Even after the Point, the island still wasn't suppressed.
 Further north, the surviving Japanese regrouped behind a hill later called "Bloody Nose Ridge."
-The marines were taking so much casualties and became so over-extended that they occasionally ran out of ammunition and had to resort to fighting off the Japanese with knives and fists.
+The marines were taking so many casualties and became so over-extended that they occasionally ran out of ammunition and had to resort to fighting off the Japanese with knives and fists.

 |1st Marines boarding ships to go to Peleliu|